lrspeiser/sigmagravity/README.md

 The intermediate variable $\Phi_N$ (the Newtonian potential of baryons) is **not** a new dynamical degree of freedom—it has no independent propagating modes.
 It is determined by the standard Poisson equation and serves as an intermediate variable for computing the enhancement, exactly as in QUMOND (Milgrom 2010, PRD 82, 043523).

-**Why not a non-minimal action?** One might attempt to write an action with $\Sigma \cdot \mathcal{L}_m$ (non-minimal matter coupling).
-However, this creates theoretical difficulties: (1) it implies non-geodesic motion, (2) it makes "acceleration" ill-defined (Harko's concern), and (3) the variation of Σ with respect to the metric produces problematic extra terms.

-**The QUMOND-like approach avoids these issues:** Matter couples minimally to the metric; the enhancement appears only in the modified Poisson equation.
-This is not derived from an action principle but is instead adopted as the phenomenological definition, following QUMOND (Milgrom 2010, PRD 82, 043523).
+**The QUMOND-like approach:** Matter couples minimally to the metric; the enhancement appears only in the modified Poisson equation.
+This is adopted as the phenomenological definition, following QUMOND (Milgrom 2010, PRD 82, 043523).
+A fully covariant action formulation is deferred to future work.

 **Physical interpretation:** The enhancement factor $\Sigma$ depends on how **matter** is organized (disk geometry, rotation pattern), characterized by $g_N = |\nabla\Phi_N|$.
 This is a property of the **source configuration**, not a new field.
 The gravitational sector (torsion scalar **T**) remains unchanged, which suggests:
 - Gravitational wave speed = c (likely, but propagation in matter-filled regions needs study)